Orderzy

 Can a customer place multiple orders in the same visit?

 Yes.
 For Pay-at-End restaurants, each new order from the same table is added to the open Dining Session.
-The customer sees all orders in their itemized bill at checkout.
+The customer sees all orders in their itemised bill at checkout.

 Set up QR code ordering for your restaurant.